 Let’s explore more about the 5 tips on Christmas sales ideas:

-Every retail shop has its own unique way of running business.
+Every retail shop has its unique way of running a business.
 It is not possible for all retailers to give a 40% discount at the same time, especially when you have to take care of the branding as well – selling your items at a low price may hurt your brand perception.

-Other than discounts, other sales methods can include: Buy 2 Get 1 Free, Buy 2nd Item At 20% Discount, or even more complex bundle deals like Buy X Get Y Free, Buy X to get 10% Off For Y or a combination of other promotions.
+Other than discounts, other sales methods can include: Buy 2 Get 1 Free, Buy 2nd Item At 20% Discount, or even more complex bundle deals like Buy X Get Y Free, Buy X to get 10% Off For Y, or a combination of other promotions.

-Bundled deals will be a good option for brands who would like to offer something sweet for your customers, yet do not want to give a low discount that affects the branding of the company.
-Hence bundle deals like a mini set of assorted tea bags, a duo pack of lipsticks, a small Christmassy free gift with a certain amount of purchase, a bundle of different products put together at a good value etc., are attractive enough to entice people to spend in your shop.
+Bundled deals will be a good option for brands who would like to offer something sweet for their customers, yet do not want to give a low discount that affects the branding of the company.
+Hence bundle deals like a mini set of assorted tea bags, a duo pack of lipsticks, a small Christmassy free gift with a certain amount of purchase, a bundle of different products put together at a good value, etc., are attractive enough to entice people to spend in your shop.

 So, before Christmas arrives, plan the type of promotions that you would want to run for your retail shop.
 If you feel that discounts are the most suitable, then apply discounts throughout your store or on selected items only.